-Netflix ‘Dark’ Season 3: Series Creator Teases On Instagram Than News Is Imminent
+Netflix ‘Dark’ Season 3: Series Creator Teases On Instagram That News Is Imminent

 The image showed what appeared to be an apocalyptic scene with a lightning bolt going through the sky.
 Over this picture “24” is boldly displayed in opaque pink lettering.
 The Netflix logo is present in the bottom right-hand corner.
 In the caption, he simply stated “24hr…”

-As yet, it is unclear just what will happen when the 24-hours is up.
+As yet, it is unclear just what will happen when the 24 hours is up.
 It seems likely that at least the trailer will drop, as promised in another recent post by him.

 “Trailer on 24 hrs?!” one fan wrote in the comments section.